igsr/gca_1000genomes_website/_searchable/data.md

 ##Using data from IGSR

-If you want to use data from IGSR for any purpose, you should read the information relating to [data reuse](/IGSR_disclaimer) and check what policy or policies apply to the data you wish to use.
+If you want to use data from IGSR for any purpose, you should read the information relating to [data use](/IGSR_disclaimer).

 ##Types of available data

-###Data released by the 1000 Genomes Project

-#### Sample lists and sequencing progress
+### Samples from the 1000 Genomes Project lists and sequencing progress

 A summary of sequencing done for each of the three pilot projects is available [here](/sites/1000genomes.org/files/docs/PilotsSummary.pdf).

 The list of samples and allocations is provided in a [spreadsheet](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/wo rking/20130606_sample_info/20130606_sample_info.xlsx).

-#### Variant Calls
+### Variant Calls

 Our variant calls are always released in [VCF format](https://samtools.github.io/hts-specs/).
 The released calls from the final phase of the project can be found in the release directory for 2nd May 2013 on the [EBI FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502).

-#### Alignments
+### Alignments

-The main project alignments are available in the [BAM and CRAM](https://samtools.github.io/hts-specs/) formats.
-A list of the files currently available can be found in the alignment index [EBI](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/alignment.index)\|[NCBI](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/alignment.index).
-Alignment statistics can be found in the alignment_indices directory [EBI](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/alignment_indices)\|[NCBI](ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp/alignment_indices).
-There is also a [README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/historical_data/former_toplevel/README.alignment_data.md) which explains the alignment process and file layout
+Alignments are available in [BAM or CRAM](https://samtools.github.io/hts-specs/) format.
+Within IGSR, data are grouped in data collections, such as the 1000 Genomes Project or the Illumina Platinum Genomes.
+A list of the alignment files currently available for a given data collection can be found in the alignment index  for that collection on the [EBI FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
+READMEs describing the alignment process can be found in the same directories.
+There is also a [README](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/historical_data/former_toplevel/README.alignment_data.md) which explains the file layout.

 #### Raw sequence files